 Take the old road from Tórshavn to Kollafjørður.
 It will lead you close to several mountain peaks.
 Explore several breathtaking views here, e.g., the iconic view driving to Norðadalur.

 Gjógv is a small village overseeing a majestic view of the mountains of Kalsoy.
-They named it after the gorge that runs into the sea north of the village.
+Gjógv is Faroese for gorge and is given its name due to the gorge that runs into the sea north of the village.

 Puffins nest here from early May to late August.

 Experience the world’s first undersea tunnel with a roundabout.
 The tunnel connects Streymoy to Skálafjørður fjord’s eastern and western arm.